Elinor Florence, Author

 Even after June 6th, the Allies tried to keep the Germans guessing where the next blow would fall.
 If they ceased to believe in the Calais threat, then the substantial German forces guarding Calais would be sent to Normandy.

 That’s when the Ghost Army went into action.
-The Ghost Army was a unit of eleven hundred men who had been hand-picked from New York and Philadelphia art schools and given a unique mission: to impersonate U.S. Army units to deceive the enemy.
+This was a unit of eleven hundred men who had been hand-picked from New York and Philadelphia art schools and given a unique mission: to impersonate U.S. Army units to deceive the enemy.
 For a few weeks after D-Day, they put on a “travelling road show” in France with inflatable tanks and fake radio transmissions.

 They staged more than twenty full-scale battlefield deceptions, often operating very close to the front lines.
-The unit is the subject of a 68-minute PBS documentary.
+The unit is the subject of a 68-minute PBS documentary available for streaming.

 In these days of instantaneous global communication, it seems incredible that such a large-scale fraud involving so many different stunts and so many thousands of people could have been successful.